UU-Human-Evolution/1MB335/Lab4.md

 * Maybe pick one species from the dataset, and obtain some protein sequences for e.g. cytB, COX1, ND6
 * blastx to find positions of the genes in the MT genome (or use all MT genomes as custom database?)
 * check these positions in the alignment from Lab 3, do you notice any differences between in the alignment quality around the boundaries
-* for those who want to replace sequences in their database: descibe BLAST option (last part of the session as we previously had in lab 6, `Method B`)
+* for those who want to replace sequences in their database: describe BLAST option (last part of the session as we previously had in lab 6, `Method B`)

 ## OLD lab 3